almheir8/5011CEM2021/README.md

 2nd commit: memory constraint tasks carried out, each section of the code is split into different functions, global variables are used to print the data in reports but could be improved.

+3rd commit: automated testing of sequential and parallel processing